GrantBirki/focalboard/docker/README.md

 # Deploy Focalboard with Docker

+## DOCKER PERSISTENCE

+Persistence is done via the `data/` directory.

 ## Docker

 The Dockerfile gives a quick and easy way to pull the latest Focalboard server and deploy it locally.